 A Note on Why I Draft Gun Trusts for My Clients

 I thought long and hard about whether I should do my gun trust business on a different website and under a different trade name than the ones I use for my estate and business planning practice.
-I’ve noticed that many attorneys separate their gun trust work from their other practice areas for fear, I suppose, that they might scare off potential clients who 357_IMG_2725are not interested in or even loathe firearms.
+I’ve noticed that many attorneys separate their gun trust work from their other practice areas for fear, I suppose, that they might scare off potential clients who are not interested in or even loathe firearms.

 I decided to do all my business using the same website and trade name.
 Here’s why.